 Hands On Children’s Museum

-Shoot balls into wind tunnel tubes, make a recycled art project, role play a first responder, shop for pretend food, learn about Puget Sound, and so much more at this excellent children’s museum.
+Make a recycled art project, shop for pretend food, learn about Puget Sound, and so much more at this excellent children’s museum.
 Head outside for rock climbing and a visit to the top of the lighthouse.
-Activities for young children, a nursing area, and a cafe make provide fun for every member of the family.
+Activities for young children and a cafe provide fun for the whole family.

 Billy Frank Jr. Nisqually National Wildlife Refuge